Go to top of page

 DreamBIG teaching and learning resource

-Using a learning design approach, resources are aligned with the arts section of the Australian Curriculum (version 9), the general capabilities including literacy and numeracy, and the artistic program of the festival.
-They contain many learning experiences, all based on each festival’s theme.
+Using a learning design approach, resources are aligned with the SA Curriculum, the Australian Curriculum (version 9) and the artistic program of the festival.
+They contain arts learning sequences spanning preschool to year 10 aligned to the festival’s theme.

-• information about the 2023 DreamBIG theme Our World, statewide projects, professional learning, Arts education, Arts curriculum and Department for Education programs and resources
+• information about the DreamBIG theme statewide projects, professional learning, Arts education, Arts curriculum and Department for Education information and resources

 • ideas for developing learning in, through and about the Arts

-• additional materials, resources and equipment lists for the 10 learning sequences
+• additional materials, playlists, resources and equipment lists for the learning sequences are available in the companion.

 Previous DreamBIG resources